odoo/documentation/odoo_sh/advanced/containers.rst

   odoo-addons-master-1=> COMMIT;
   COMMIT

-However, do not forget to either commit or rollback your request after having done it.
+However, do not forget to either commit or rollback your transaction after having done it.
-An opened transaction may have locked records in your tables, and your running database may wait for them to be released.
-It can cause a server to hang up indefinitely.
+Open transactions may lock records in your tables and your running database may wait for them to be released.
+It can cause a server to hang indefinitely.

-In addition, when possible, use your staging databases to test your requests first.
-It gives you an extra safety ney.
+In addition, when possible, use your staging databases to test your statements first.
+It gives you an extra safety net.

 Run an Odoo server
 ==================